This page contains the photographs of members of 814th Tank Destroyer Bn who died overseas in World War II.

 There is its victory!

 ----- Emily Dickinson

 The American World War II Orphans Network (AWON) is an organization created by and for those who lost their father in World War II.
 AWON has an annual conference and a newsletter filled with useful information.
 Click here to go to the AWON web page and find those who share your experience.

-MOS: (not yet known) - Home Town: Stroud, OK - Buried at Oak Park Cemetery; Lincoln County, Oklahoma
+MOS: (not yet known) - Home Town: Chandler, OK - Buried at Oak Park Cemetery; Lincoln County, Oklahoma

 Photo from Calvin Boykin's book "Gare la Bète" (history of 814 TD Bn)

 Pfc.
 Leonard Samuel Forest (37 467 515) - Company A